 Know before you go: Want to visit the places recommended in this article?
 With local regulations changing frequently, it’s a good idea to check the web site of any attraction or business to make sure it’s open before you go.

 The Point Reyes National Seashore may be secluded, but with mountains and meadows, forests and beaches, 150 miles of hiking trails, and thousands of species of plants and animals, the park is the kind of place where “middle of nowhere” meets “plenty to do.”
-Get right into the heart of it all by checking into HI Point Reyes hostel, the only non-camping accommodation within the national park, and use the hostel as a base for getting in touch with nature and exploring the sweet small towns nearby.
+Get right into the heart of it all by checking into HI Point Reyes, the only non-camping lodging in the Point Reyes National Seashore.
+HI Point Reyes is operating several private vacation-rental-style units until the pandemic lifts, so it’s a convenient base for you and your pod to get in touch with nature and explore the sweet small towns nearby.
 We’ve got the perfect two-day itinerary to help you make the most of your Northern California escape.

 Hit the town